marcaldana/analysis/README.md

 Provide context and explanations for each visualization.
 Use a visually appealing design with appropriate color schemes and fonts.

-What It Shows: Average daily steps, calories burned, and active minutes over time for all users.
++ What It Shows: Average daily steps, calories burned, and active minutes over time for all users.
-Insights: Helps identify trends in overall user activity levels, seasonal variations, or the impact of any interventions or campaigns Bellabeat might have run during the data collection period
+Insights: Help identify trends in overall user activity levels, seasonal variations, or the impact of any interventions or campaigns Bellabeat might have run during the data collection period

 ![RbetwenActiveMinNCalories]
 (https://github.com/marcaldana/analysis/assets/72458759/65fadc7b-aa04-4b31-8de5-17a6a37bde5e)

-Insight: Reveals how active minutes are distributed across users.
++ Insight: Reveals how active minutes are distributed across users.
 Are most users moderately active, or are there clusters of very active and sedentary individuals?

 ![Rtotalactiveminute](https://github.com/marcaldana/analysis/assets/72458759/178a8008-9d48-4362-b42a-9a24f95dd922)